✔ No account fees or minimums ✔ Up to 4.20% APY

 Back in the day, putting money in a savings account was often considered the gold standard for safely socking away your money.
 Talk to an older relative and you’ll hear about how 40 years ago or so, they managed to live off their savings account interest, when rates around 10% weren’t uncommon.

-Today, on the other hand, you might get around 1% to 2% back on your savings, if you get the top interest rate (typically found at online banks vs. traditional banks).
+Today, on the other hand, you might get 3.00% APY or more back on your savings, if you get the top interest rate (typically found at online banks vs. traditional banks).
 While a savings account is a solid place to put your money for near-term goals (like an emergency fund), it can be wise to look further afield as well.
-You might want to take on more risk by investing in stocks, which historically gives you the chance to garner greater returns.
+You might want to meet with a financial advisor to discuss your long-term goals and hear what options might help you achieve them.
+You might consider, say, how investing might help you build wealth or ways to pump up a child’s college fund more quickly.

 If you’re not sure where to start, talk to a certified financial planner or financial advisor who can help set you up with an investment portfolio.
 Financial advisors and planners do charge for their services, so shop around.
 If you’re concerned about the cost of a financial advisor, you might want to try getting investment recommendations from a less costly automated robo advisor.